-8.5.
-Relationship between rainfall duration and factor of safety greater reduction of the factor of safety was observed during longer duration rainfall events compared to that during shorter duration rainfall events.
-This result was used to explore the relationship between the rainfall durations and the corresponding changes in the factor of safety.
-A statistically significant correlation ($R^2 = 0.97$, p < 0.001) was obtained (Fig. 13), which suggests that an increase in rainfall duration from 5 to 17 h could cause an additional ~10% drop in the factor of safety.
+8.5 Relationship between rainfall a tration and factor of safety

+The back-analysis result "Instrated in Fig. 10 shows that a relatively greater reduction of the factor of safety was observed during ronger duration rainfall events compared to that during shorter duration rainfall events.
+This result was used to explore the relationship between the rainfall duration and the corresponding change in the factor of safety.
+A statistically significant correlation ( $R^2$ =0.97, p<0.001) was obtained (Fig. 13), which suggests that an increase in rainfall duration from 5 to 17 hours could cause an additional ~10% drop in the factor of safety.
 While the correlation is based on a limited dataset, the relationship between the two variables suggests that a greater decline in the factor of safety can be expected during long-duration rainfall events compared to during shorter duration rainfall events.
-This observation agrees with the study by Rahardjo et al. (2007) where the authors showed that slopes with low saturated permeability (${\leq}10^{-6}$ m/s) are less affected by short-duration rainfall events, regardless of the rainfall intensity.
-Such a response can be explained in terms of the infiltrationpermeability ratio (I_r/k{sat}) as discussed by Tsaparas et al. (2002).
-In soils with low permeability, during high-intensity, short-duration rainfall events (high I_r/k{sat} ratio), less water can infiltrate into the ground. resulting in smaller changes to the factor of safety.
+This observation agrees with the study by Rahardjo et al. (2007) where the authors showed that slopes with low saturated permeability ( $\leq 10^{-6}$ m/s) are less affected by short-duration rainfall events, regardless of the rainfall intensity.
+Such a response can be explained in terms of the infiltration-permeability ratio ( $I_r/k{sat}$ ) as discussed by Tsaparas et al. (2002).
+In soils with low permeability, during high-intensity, short-duration rainfall events (high $I_r/k{sat}$ ratio), less water can infiltrate into the ground, resulting in smaller changes to the factor of safety.
 On the other hand, when this ratio is smaller, as would be the case for low-intensity, longer duration rainfall events, a greater amount of water can infiltrate into the soil and influence the stability of the slope, resulting in a greater decrease in the factor of safety.
-As rainfall duration plays a critical role in the stability of slopes with low saturated permeability, high-intensity, long-duration rainfall events may be able to cause a relatively greater decrease in the factor of safety than low-intensity, long-duration rainfall events.
-However, this may also be controlled by the infiltration capacity of the soil, which partially depends on the initial conditions of the slope (Tsaparas et al., 2002).
+As rainfall duration plays a critical role in the slopes with low saturated permeability, high-intensity, long-duration rainfall events may be able to cause a relatively greater decrease in the factor of safety than the low-intensity, long-duration rainfall events.
+However, this may also be controlled by the infiltration cap, city of the soil, which partially depends on the initial conditions of the slope (Tsaparas et al., 2002).